KilledByAPixel/TinyCode/README.md

 # 1 Kilobyte JavaScript Demos

-This is a small collection of some of the 1k JavaScript programs I have made.
+This is a small collection of the best 1k JavaScript programs I have made.

 They use the [JS1k](https://js1k.com/) rules to fit into 1k, so a small shim is not included in the size.